Kevinyock/VRChat-Content-Creation-Guide/Online Resources/Online Resources Overview.md

 Here is a list of sites that you can go to that has free/paid resources.
 Do keep in mind the licenses of those following content to determine if you can use it for.
 I’ll do what I can to keep this updated.
 If you find any links that are broken or outdated you can write up an issue and make a Merge Request.

+> Disclaimer: Do keep in mind when making content that certain sellers/content do come with either a Terms of Service or Licenses state wether it can be used for Personal or Commercial Use.